Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Numerical results

-Since in this subsection we are using a fitting procedure, we must enforce bounds on the parameters, lest they acquire either much too small or much too large values.
-We restrict the parameter space by adopting the following conditions: \begin{itemize} \item The lightest-neutrino mass lies in between $10^{-5}$\,eV and $\sim 0.03$\,eV for normal ordering or $\sim 0.015$\,eV for inverted ordering.
-The upper bounds on the lightest neutrino mass are determined by the {\it Planck}~2018 cosmological upper bound~\eqref{cosmological}. \item The neutrino-oscillation parameters---the mixing angles $\theta_{12,23,13}$, the Dirac phase $\delta$, and the neutrino squared-mass differences---are varied within their respective $3\sigma$ ranges taken from Ref.~\cite{deSalas:2017kay} and reproduced in table~\ref{tab:expNeutParam}.
-The Majorana phases $\alpha_{21}$ and $\alpha_{31}$ are free, \textit{i.e.}\ we let them vary from 0 to $2\pi$. \item There are some experimental and phenomenological constraints on the mass of the charged scalar $m_{H^+}$, as discussed in Appendix~\ref{Sect_mH+}.
-Our numerical simulations show that, when $m_{H^+}$ increases, most BRs decrease.\footnote{We can see that in Fig.~\ref{fig-mC}, which is described in subsection~\ref{Sect_benchmark}.} Since our goal is to find largish BRs, the fitting procedure tends to produce the lowest $m_{H^+}$ in the allowed range.
-Therefore, in this subsection, we fix $m_{H^+} = 750$\,GeV, in agreement with the lower bounds of recent global fits~\cite{Chowdhury:2017aav,Eberhardt:2020dat}. \item The moduli of the Yukawa coupling constants, \textit{viz.}\ the $\left| d_\ell \right|$, $\left| \delta_\ell \right|$, and $\left| \gamma_\ell \right|$ are constrained to be larger than $\Ymin = 10^{-6}$ (which is the order of magnitude of the Yukawa coupling of the electron) and smaller than a perturbativity bound $\Ymax = \sqrt{4 \pi} \approx 3.5$. \item We enforce Eqs.~\eqref{SM10conditions}. \item The triple-scalar couplings are kept fixed: $\lambda_3 = \lambda_7 = 1$. \item All the final points are checked to meet the $3\sigma$ conditions on the $Z$ invisible decay width in Eq.~\eqref{InvZwidthFull}. \end{itemize}
+Since in this subsection we use a fitting procedure, we must enforce definite bounds on the input parameters, lest they acquire either much too small or much too large values.
+We adopt the following conditions: \begin{itemize} \item The neutrino-oscillation parameters, \textit{viz.}\ the mixing angles $\theta_{12}$, $\theta_{13}$, and $\theta_{23}$, the Dirac phase $\delta$, and the neutrino squared-mass differences, are varied within their respective $3\sigma$ ranges taken from Ref.~\cite{deSalas:2017kay} and reproduced in table~\ref{tab:expNeutParam}.
+The Majorana phases $\alpha_{21}$ and $\alpha_{31}$ are kept free, \textit{i.e.}\ we let them vary from 0 to $2\pi$. \item The lightest-neutrino mass is varied in between $10^{-5}$\,eV and either $\sim 0.03$\,eV for normal ordering of the neutrino masses or $\sim 0.015$\,eV for inverted ordering.
+The precise upper bound on the lightest neutrino mass is fixed, for each pair of values of $\Delta_\mathrm{solar}$ and $\Delta_\mathrm{atmospheric}$, by the {\it Planck}~2018 cosmological upper bound~\eqref{cosmological}. \item The Yukawa coupling constants $d_\ell$, $\delta_\ell$, and $\gamma_\ell$ are assumed to be real (either positive or negative).\footnote{We have also investigated the case with complex Yukawa couplings.
+We have found out that its results do not differ much from the real case, therefore we do not present fits with complex couplings.} \item The moduli of the Yukawa coupling constants are varied between $\Ymin = 10^{-6}$ (which is the order of magnitude of the Yukawa coupling of the electron) and a perturbativity bound $\Ymax = \sqrt{4 \pi} \approx 3.5$. \item We enforce Eqs.~\eqref{SM10conditions}. \end{itemize}